Mentone, Alabama

 Sallie Howard Memorial Chapel, built into a boulder, is located in Mentone.

 Mentone is a town in DeKalb County, Alabama, United States.
 Its location is atop Lookout Mountain.
+As of the 2020 census, Mentone had a population of 319.

 A number of private summer camps are located near Mentone.
 For a number of years, Mentone has hosted an unusually large number of summer camps.
 Mentone attracts many visitors and tourists annually, partly due to the summer camps.

 History

 The community was named after Menton in France and was incorporated in 1935.

 In April 2003, it was the town nearest the epicenter of a magnitude 4.6 earthquake.
-The surprise quake had alarmed residents in the dark hours of the morning and was felt across several states, but it had caused no injuries and only minor damage to the town.
+The surprise quake had alarmed residents in the dark hours of the morning and was felt across several states, but it did not cause any injuries and only minor damage to the town.
 Mentone is in the Ridge and Valley region of the southwestern Appalachian Mountains, an area that generally goes several decades between significant earthquakes but has never had a major one in recorded history.